Chair

 Trustee Since 2020

-Mr. Busch has had a distinguished career in public service, which included serving in senior positions in several Presidential Administrations, as well as serving as a Chief of Staff to a United States Congressman.
+Mr. Busch has had a distinguished career in public service, which included serving in senior positions in several presidential administrations, as well as serving as a Chief of Staff to a United States Congressman.
 As a government official, Mr. Busch oversaw hundreds of millions of dollars in economic development programs.
 As part of the United States diplomatic corps, Mr. Busch represented the United States before the United Nations in Geneva, Switzerland.

 Mr. Busch has had a successful career in the private sector.
-He is the founder of a chain of FM Radio stations and founder of a successful real estate development firm.
+He is the founder of a chain of FM radio stations and founder of a successful real estate development firm.
 He has served on the Board of Directors of several public companies, as well as an investment banking house.

 Stemming from his successful career as an investment banker, Mr. Busch possesses substantial finance expertise.
 He has built and underwritten companies from a wide array of sectors and is a skilled business developer and financier.